magento/merchdocs/src/catalog/product-fields-autogenerated.md

 1. Expand ![]({% link images/images/btn-expand.png %}) the **Product Fields Auto-Generation** section and make any changes needed to the placeholder values.

-   For example, if there’s a specific keyword that you want to include for every product, or a phrase that you want to include in every meta description, you can type the value directly into the appropriate field.
+   For example, if there’s a specific keyword that you want to include for every product or a phrase that you want to include in every meta description, you can type the value directly into the appropriate field.

    {:.bs-callout-info}
-   If you want to keep the existing placeholder values, be careful to preserve the double curly braces that enclose each markup tag.
+   If you want to keep the existing placeholder values, preserve the double curly braces that enclose each markup tag.

 1. When complete, click <span class="btn">Save Config</span>.